Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Introduction

 \subsection{Motivation and Contributions}

 In the existing RIS-assisted massive MIMO works, either perfect CSI is assumed, there are only deterministic LOS components, or previous realizations of the channels are used to optimize RIS phase-shift design.
 The studies that consider channel estimation in a scattering environment only considered the LS estimator, which neglects the fundamental existence of spatial correlation.
-In this paper, we go beyond that by developing two important components of an RIS-assisted uplink massive MIMO system: i) A channel estimation algorithm with simple and low training overhead; ii) phase-shift and receive combiner design based on channel estimates without resorting to complicated optimization.
-Our main contributions are as follows: \begin{itemize} \item For the first time, we consider channel estimation in an RIS-aided system by taking both the spatial correlation at the BS and multiple RISs, and random phase-shifts on the specular (dominant) paths into account. \item We propose three architectures for the RIS-assisted massive MIMO in which either the short-term RIS reconfiguration based on small-scale channel estimates or the long-term RIS reconfiguration based on the channel statistics is considered. \item For the short-term RIS reconfiguration, we derive a Bayesian channel estimator by using a structured pilot assignment with a low training overhead.
-We also derive a Bayesian estimator for the channel estimation in the case of long-term RIS reconfiguration. \item We propose two low-complexity closed-form phase-shift selection schemes with different overheads at the RISs and provide a respective achievable uplink spectral efficiency (SE). \item We propose a new receive combiner that is inspired by the minimum mean-squared error (MMSE) combiner from conventional massive MIMO. \item We derive a closed-form spatial correlation matrix for a uniform planar array (UPA) using the small-angle Gaussian local scattering model.
-We devise a fixed-point algorithm for the optimal max-min fairness power control. \end{itemize} Note that the considered pilot and phase-shift assignment for the channel estimation in case of the short-term RIS reconfiguration is similar to the structured pilot scheme used in \cite{RISchannelEstimation_nested_cascaded,RISchannelEstimation_nested_LS_single, Alwazani2020,RISchannelEstimation_nested_knownBSRIS2,RISchannelEstimation_nested_iterative}.
-However, these methods either ignore statistical channel knowledge, estimate only the cascaded channels, consider a single UE, assume that the BS-RIS channel is known, or consider complex iterative algorithms for channel estimation.
-In this paper, for the first time, we design several channel estimation schemes for the considered multi-specular spatially correlated fading (also for spatially correlated Rician fading as a specific case).
-Different from the conference version \cite{DemirGLOBECOM2021} that only considers channel estimation for short-term RIS configuration with only one phase-shift selection scheme, we present channel estimation for long-term RIS configuration and two-stage channel estimation with an additional simpler phase-shift scheme.
-In addition, we include the proofs of all results and the derivation of the closed-form spatial correlation matrix for a UPA.
+In this paper, we go beyond that by developing two important components of an RIS-assisted uplink massive MIMO system: i) channel estimation schemes for short-term (with low training overhead) and long-term RIS configurations; ii) phase-shift design based on either small-scale channel estimates in the short-term RIS configuration or channel statistics in the long-term RIS configuration without resorting to complicated optimization.
+Our main contributions are: \begin{itemize} \item For the first time, we consider channel estimation in an RIS-aided system by taking both the spatial correlation at the BS and multiple RISs, and random phase-shifts on the specular (dominant) paths into account, which makes the derivation different than the works \cite{Alwazani2020, RISchannelEstimation_nested_knownBSRIS2,Papazafeiropoulos2021} that assume perfectly known BS-RIS channel and neglect the LOS and any other specular components. \item We propose two architectures for the RIS-assisted massive MIMO in which either the short-term RIS reconfiguration based on small-scale channel estimates or the long-term RIS reconfiguration based on the channel statistics is considered. \item For the short-term RIS reconfiguration, we derive a Bayesian channel estimator by using a structured pilot assignment with a low training overhead.
+We also derive a Bayesian estimator for the channels in the case of long-term RIS reconfiguration. \item We propose two low-complexity closed-form phase-shift selection schemes with different overheads at the RISs and provide a respective achievable uplink spectral efficiency (SE). \item We derive a closed-form spatial correlation matrix for a uniform planar array (UPA) using the small-angle Gaussian local scattering model.
+We devise a fixed-point algorithm for the optimal max-min fairness power control. \end{itemize}